I am sure you wonder what a good processor speed for a laptop is?

 High Performance and Workstation

-For this line of work, the higher core count is as critical as the clock speed.
+The higher core count is as critical as the clock speed for this line of work.

-Again, although the clock speed here is more or less the same as the conventional processors above, the core count differentiates these processors and gives them a significant boost in their multi-core performance.
+Again, although the clock speed here is more or less the same as the conventional processors above, the core count differentiates these processors and significantly boosts their multi-core performance.

 - Lower Performance: Intel Core i7-10750H – 2.6 GHz (base) – 5.0 GHz (turbo)